-304.1 KK NBBC 7.25 - 7.26 The borough plan 2024 to 2039 target should be The Respondee was provided 350PA. with a formal response from See attached (below) cross cutting response to ICENI specifically related to the HEDNA comments made.
-An updated Note on HENDA and Housing Target HEDNA is due to be published This is my initial response to the May 2022 shortly and will provide a sound Nuneaton & Bedworth Housing & Economic basis to provide the number of Development Needs Assessment.
-I have asked NBBC housing and economic for the data which supports the assessment but the development proposed. council has failed to provide the data behind the age profile and headship calculation.
+204.4 KK NDDC The berevel plan 2024 to 2020 to react the solid has 304.1 КК NBBC 7.25 - 7.26 The borough plan 2024 to 2039 target should be 350PA.
+See attached (below) cross cutting response to HEDNA Note on HENDA and Housing Target This is my initial response to the May 2022 Nuneaton & Bedworth Housing & Economic Development Needs Assessment.
+I have asked NBBC for the data which supports the assessment but the council has failed to provide the data behind the age profile and headship calculation.
 The NBBC HEDNA report therefore should be given no weight until this information is available.
 It is also essential to recognise that a housing need assessment for our borough needs to understand what has happen in the housing market area since 2011 and the economic imbalance between the North and South of the Coventry and Warwickshire sub-region.
 Nuneaton and Bedworth has suffered primarily from low household incomes and lower opportunities.
 Most of the population growth has come from inward internal migration.
 Detailed comments (by HEDNA section number) 1.4 The functional Housing Market Area (HMA) and Functional Economic Market Area (FEMA) for Nuneaton and Bedworth should include Hinckley, Coventry and North Warwickshire but exclude Stratford-on-Avon.
 There is a massive interaction between growth in Hinckley and Nuneaton.
 2.19 "The earnings of those working in the Borough fall 23% below the sub-regional average", The rest of the report ignores this.
 4.2 "house prices in Nuneaton and Bedworth are around one third lower than the wider HMA".
 This is key detail.
 High quality house building will focus on areas with higher house prices.
 Plans for higher targets are only viable if some of the infrastructure and affordable housing can be funded properly externally.
-5 Demographic trends. • • The 2021 early release shows that the population of Coventry has been significantly over estimated by around 40,000 people.
+5 Demographic trends.
+The 2021 early release shows that the population of Coventry has been significantly over estimated by around 40,000 people.
 There has been a smaller over-estimate of populations in Warwickshire of around 8,600.
 For the Coventry and Warwickshire Housing market area the Mid-year population estimate will have been around 31,000 too high by 2021.
-It was clear as far back as 2013 that the population forecasts were deeply flawed as they did not take account of the growth of student numbers around account of the growth of student numbers around
+It was clear as far back as 2013 that the population forecasts were deeply flawed as they did not take account of the growth of student numbers around